Achuthen/interview-questions/library-management-rest/README.md

     - Any Language and Framework
     - Prefered: Springboot
 3. Unit test on the core functions (e.g borrowing).
 Pick few functions is sufficient
+4. BONUS: Dockrize the solution to be able to run on container.

 ## Evaluation Criteria
 1. Code Quality: Clean and well-structured code with proper comments.